mahaLaabai/mahaLaabai/README.md

 - 🌱 I’m currently learning **the intersection of AI and innovative applications, particularly in areas like Generative AI, Natural Language Processing.
 I enjoy working with technologies such as LangChain, multi-agent systems, Hugging Face Transformers, and Retriever-Augmented Generation systems.**

-- 💬 Ask me about **AI, Machine Learning, NLP, and Computer Vision.
+- 💬 Ask me about **AI, Machine Learning, NLP.
 I'm always up for a discussion!**

 - 📫 How to reach me **laababi.maha@gmail.com**